RynAgain/LED_MATRIX-Project/README.md

 - `requirements.txt`: Lists all Python dependencies (for Raspberry Pi deployment).
 - `install_and_update.sh`: Checks for updates from the GitHub repository and restarts the program if updates are found.
 - `add_to_startup.sh`: Adds `install_and_update.sh` to the Raspberry Pi's boot sequence using a cron job.
+- `billiards.py`: Simulates a 2D billiards game with AI, featuring full physics and graphical representation.

 ## System Requirements